thevinter/thevinter.github.io/_posts/2019-01-04-the-town-of-vallaki.md

 ## St.Andral's Feast

-This is the main  that will happen in Vallaki so you want to be prepared.
+This is the **main event** that will happen in Vallaki so you want to be prepared.
 The players can prevent it by recovering the bones and bringing them back to the church or by destroying the vampire spawns in the Coffin Maker's shop.

 Millivoj has stolen the bones and brought them to Henrik in return for money.
 Henrik then took the bones and hid them in his wardrobe.